Density-valued solutions for the Boltzmann-Enskog process: Estimates for the Boltzmann-Enskog process

 \end{proof} In subsequent lemmas, a dependence on $\varepsilon$ would be a hindrance in establishing upper bounds related to the approximating process.
 However, the subsequent results do depend on $\varepsilon$, which is helped by the current bound's independence.
-The end goal is to assimilate the bounds to give the final estimate needed to establish the existence of a density function.

-\textbf{Fourier Transform Results}\\ To gain information on the Fourier transform of the approximating process, we first recall Lemma 7.2 from \cite{four}, where we refer the reader to for the proof. \begin{lemma} Let $\lambda$ be a nonnegative measure on $\mathbb{R}^3$ such that $\int_{\mathbb{R}^3} |y| \lambda(dy)<\infty$ and consider the infinitely divisible distribution $k$ with Fourier transform
+The end goal is to assimilate the bounds to give the final estimate needed to establish the existence of a density function. \\ \textbf{Fourier Transform Results}\\ To gain information on the Fourier transform of the approximating process, we first recall Lemma 7.2 from \cite{four}, where we refer the reader to for the proof. \begin{lemma} Let $\lambda$ be a nonnegative measure on $\mathbb{R}^3$ such that $\int_{\mathbb{R}^3} |y| \lambda(dy)<\infty$ and consider the infinitely divisible distribution $k$ with Fourier transform

 If the right-hand side of the following inequality is finite, then $k$ has a density (still denoted by $k$) and

 where $m_n(\lambda)=\int_{\mathbb{R}^3} |y|^n \lambda(dy)$ and $C$ is a universal constant. \end{lemma}